Leeds Force: Leeds Force (2014-2018)

 New faces were brought in to bolster the NBL1 Playoff winning squad in their first season in the top flight, led by young American point guard James McCann.
-The team performed admirably against the bigger and well established teams of the league, with many games going down to the wire.
+The team performed against the bigger and well established teams of the league, with many games going down to the wire.
 Famous victories included a tense, low scoring overtime victory away to Playoff runners up the London Lions, a team which included League MVP Zaire Taylor and GB international Andrew Sullivan.
-Ultimately, the team finished in 11th place from 13 teams with a very respectable 9–27 record in their debut season.
+Ultimately, the team finished in 11th place from 13 teams with a 9–27 record in their debut season.